-In addition to partnering with accredited higher education institutions or research centers outside Europe and North America, the initiative must involve collaboration of full time faculty from Columbia University and at least one of the Alliance French partners: Sciences Po, École Polytechnique, and Paris 1 Panthéon-Sorbonne University.
+In addition to partnering with accredited higher education institutions or research centers outside Europe and North America, the initiative must involve collaboration of full-time faculty from Columbia University and at least one of the Alliance French partners: Sciences Po, École Polytechnique, and Paris 1 Panthéon-Sorbonne University.

 The initiative targets proposals that have found or will seek external funding from either two channels:

-Local universities covering local expenses to benefit their faculty.
+- Local universities covering local expenses to benefit their faculty.

-Abstract outlining the joint project in a one-paragraph summary suitable for public reports, publicity materials, and the Alliance website
+- Abstract outlining the joint project in a one-paragraph summary suitable for public reports, publicity materials, and the Alliance website.

-Letters of support (required) from collaborating faculty, describing their commitments.
+- Letters of support (required) from collaborating faculty, describing their commitments.

-Letters of support (as appropriate) from external collaborators, other institutions or investigators and from other external funding sources
+- Letters of support (as appropriate) from external collaborators, other institutions or investigators and from other external funding sources.

 Applications are assessed by external reviewers in their disciplines.

-The evaluation will take into account:
+The evaluation will consider:

-The academic quality of the project and relevance of pedagogical innovation
+- The academic quality of the project and relevance of pedagogical innovation

-The relevance of the transatlantic partnership
+- The relevance of the trilateral partnership

-The coherence and the consistence of the budget and the potential to attract external support
+- The coherence and the consistence of the budget and the potential to attract external support

-The first project-related expenses should be incurred within one year of the date of award.
+Project timeline: The first project-related expenses should be incurred within one year of the date of award.
 All expenses and activities should be incurred within one year from the date of the first expenses.